 Whether they like it or not, Malik said she hopes “India Sweets and Spices” inspires people to add their voices to the mix.
 “The more of us that are making films about our experiences, the more of these stories will get told, and it won’t all be the same story,” she said.

-“India Sweets and Spices” is now playing exclusively in theaters.
+“India Sweets and Spices” is now streaming on Hulu.